The first time I had my own travel car was in New Zealand, back in 2014.

-And, when you’re driving in foreign countries, the likelihood of having one can go up.
+And, when you’re driving in foreign countries, the likelihood of having one only goes up.

 You might be driving on the ‘wrong’ side of the road.
-The road layouts, junctions and interchanges can be different.
+The road layouts, junctions, and interchanges can be different.
 The road signs can be confusing.
-Other road users can drive differently to what you’re used to.
+Other road users can drive differently to how you’re used to.
+And so on.

 2. Financial Risk

 Driving a car overseas can be expensive too.

 It doesn’t have to be, but in worst case scenarios it can end up that way.